department-of-veterans-affairs/va.gov-team/products/vet-transition-support/research/2024-10-user-testing-v2/research-plan.md

 ### Research Goals
 Our research goals are the following:
 -	Understand how Version 2 of the Veterans Transition Support product starts to meet the needs of transitioning service-members and current Veterans
--	Test specific features in the Version 2 staging site: Skipping Questions, Review Answers Page, Sorting and Filtering, Etc.
+-	Test specific features in the Version 2 prototype: Skipping Questions, Review Answers Page, Sorting and Filtering, Etc.
 -	Determine expectations of users for the product
 -	Find out additional features & systems that can be added to VTS in future versions that is helpful to users